traildb/traildb/doc/docs/index.md

 # Why TrailDB?

-It is easy to store and query series of events using existing databases, or even flat files.
-The key motivation for TrailDB is immutability:
+It is easy to store and query series of events using existing databases.
-Immutable data enables compression, scalability, and architectural decisions, which would not be feasible with existing databases.
+What makes TrailDB different is immutability: Immutable data enables deeper compression, scalability, and architectural decisions, which would not be feasible with existing databases.
 This is especially true for cloud environments with object stores like Amazon S3 that are a perfect match for compressed, immutable files.
-Once in S3, TrailDBs can be easily processed using an arbitrary number of instances in parallel, without any centralized bottlenecks.
+Once in S3, TrailDBs can be easily processed using an arbitrary number of servers in parallel, without any centralized bottlenecks.

 Developer productivity is another main motivation of TrailDB.
-Individual files are easy to observe and manipulate using standard filesystem tools.
-The library has only a handful of easily available dependencies, making it easily deployable.
+Individual files are easy to manipulate using standard filesystem tools.
+The easily portable C library has only a handful of easily available dependencies, making it easily deployable.
 [The API] is clean and minimal by design.
+In Devops point of view, it is invaluable to be able to observe various slices of a large data-intensive production system on a laptop, which in the case of TrailDB is a matter of downloading a file.

 TrailDB is used as a highly performant building block in large production systems, so maintainability, reliability and robustness are